What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 This varies enormously across Eagle Mountain communities, which is why fee comparisons only make sense when you understand what you're getting.

 Firefly is the most amenity-rich community currently building in Eagle Mountain — 350+ acres of parks and trails, a full-time Activities Director who plans weekly family events, and both indoor and outdoor amenities.
-If your family is active and community-oriented, the HOA fee here is buying you something genuinely substantial.
+The HOA fee here is buying you something genuinely substantial.

-Harmony, Parkway Fields, Kiowa Valley, Evans Ranch and other established neighborhoods each have their own HOA structures — some with pools and clubhouses, others with primarily common area maintenance and basic amenities.
-A $40/month HOA in a neighborhood with no pool and a single park is a very different value proposition than a $100/month fee in a community with a clubhouse, pool, and planned activities.
+Harmony, Parkway Fields, Kiowa Valley, Evans Ranch and other established neighborhoods each have their own HOA structures — some with pools and clubhouses, others primarily maintaining common areas and basic amenities.
+A $40/month HOA in a neighborhood with no pool is a very different value proposition than a $100/month fee in a community with a clubhouse, pool, and planned activities.

 Find the neighborhood's Facebook group and read it.

-Every established Eagle Mountain community has a Facebook group or Nextdoor page where residents talk — about everything.
-HOA enforcement notices, fee increase announcements, special assessment discussions, parking complaints, landscaping deadline reminders, board election drama.
+Every established Eagle Mountain community has a Facebook group or Nextdoor page where residents talk openly — about HOA enforcement notices, fee increase announcements, special assessment discussions, parking complaints, and landscaping deadline reminders.
 It is unfiltered and often more honest than anything the HOA's official website will tell you.

 Search for the community name plus "Eagle Mountain" on Facebook.
-Join the group.
+Join.
 Scroll back six months.
-You'll get a real picture of what day-to-day life looks like in that community and whether residents feel well-served by their HOA or consistently frustrated by it.
-The collective experience of current homeowners is information you genuinely cannot get from any official document.
+You'll get a real picture of whether residents feel well-served by their HOA or consistently frustrated.

 When you go under contract on an Eagle Mountain home, you'll receive an HOA document package — CC&Rs, bylaws, rules and regulations, annual budget, reserve fund study, and recent meeting minutes.
-You have a limited window to review them before your right to cancel may expire.
+You have a limited window to review them.
 Most buyers skim these or skip them entirely.

 Don't.